libra/website/docs/community/contributing.md

 ## Documentation

-Libra's developer site is open source.
+Libra's developer site is also open source.
 You can find the code for building the site in this [repository](https://github.com/libra/libra.github.io/)).
 The developer site is built using [Docusaurus](https://docusaurus.io/):

-If you know Markdown, you can already contribute!
-This lives in the the [libra.github.io repo](https://github.com/libra/libra.github.io).
+If you are familiar with Markdown, you can start contributing!

 ## Pull Requests
 During the initial phase of heavy development, we plan to only audit and review pull requests.
-As the codebase stabilizes, we will be better able to accept pull requests from the community.
+As the codebase stabilizes, we will be able to accept pull requests from the community.

+To submit your pull request:

 1. Fork the repo and create your branch from `master`.
 2. If you have added code that should be tested, add unit tests.